Helping Your PANS Child or Teen With OCDJul 05, 2021

 Intrusive Thought OCD includes having unwanted thoughts about several topics such as sexuality, weather, and violence.

-- Help your PANS child spot OCD and give it a name:
+- Help your PANS child or teen spot the OCD and give it a name:

-Engage your PANS child in being an "OCD detective" and spot it when it creeps up.
-Once you and your child get better at "spotting" OCD, you can help your child give OCD a name such as "brain bully".
-Together take notice when the "brain bully" is sneaking in.
+Engage your PANS child or teen in being an "OCD detective" and spot it when it creeps up.
+Once you and your child/teen get better at "spotting" OCD, you can help your child/teen give OCD a name such as "brain bully".
+Teens may want to call it "OCD" or "PANS".
+Together take notice when OCD sneaks in.

-- Help your PANS child "boss back" the OCD:
+- Help your PANS child take small steps in delaying the compulsion:

 - Avoid reassurance or participation in rituals:

-PANS kids with OCD tendencies will often seek reassurance and/or ask their parents to participate in rituals with them.
+PANS kids and teens with OCD tendencies will often seek reassurance and/or ask their parents to participate in rituals with them.

-Here is what this might look like: your PANS child has an intrusive thought that something bad will happen to you.
+Here is what this might look like: your PANS child or teen has an intrusive thought that something bad will happen to you.
 They may seek repeated reassurance from you that you are OK.

 When to seek professional help

-During ERP therapy, a PANS child is gradually exposed to their obsessions and taught how not to engage in the related compulsion.
+During ERP therapy, a PANS child/teen is gradually exposed to their obsessions and taught how not to engage in the related compulsion.

 Do you have more questions about parenting with PANS?
 If so, you are invited to join my free Facebook group here.